91ֿ

 “It is important that we understand the contributions these women made to the war effort and also their contributions to the transformation of a profession—cartography—and that 91ֿ helped make both possible,” James Tyner said.

-Sarah Smiley, Ph.D., professor and chair of the Department of Geography at 91ֿ, believes the exhibit provides a look into a notable piece of the university’s past.
+Sarah Smiley, Ph.D., professor and interim chair of the Department of Geography at 91ֿ, believes the exhibit provides a look into a notable piece of the university’s past.

 “The Military Mapping Maidens program is an important part of the Department of Geography’s history,” Smiley said.
 “We are proud to have been one of just 22 universities to offer the mapmaking course and are especially proud of our students who played such a key role in the war effort.
 Bea McPherson’s contributions to cartography and geography are an inspiration to our students and faculty.”